• Skip to main content

 Fiona Stanley Hospital Paediatric Continence Clinic

 The clinic is appropriate for patients under the age of 18 experiencing incontinence, constipation or other continence issues that have failed first line management by their general practitioner.
 A paediatric consultant referral is required.
+Call the Fiona Stanley Helpdesk on 6152 2222 for all enquiries.

 Refer a patient